erg-lang/erg/doc/EN/syntax/33_integration_with_Python.md

         y
 ```

-Since this is a runtime overhead, a project is planned to statically type analyze Python scripts with Erg's type system.
+This is a runtime overhead, so [a project to statically type analyze Python scripts with Erg's type system](https://github.com/mtshiba/pylyzer) is underway.

 <p align='center'>
     <a href='./32_pipeline.md'>Previous</a> | <a href='./34_package_system.md'>Next</a>